jaysylvester/citizen/README.md

 #### skeleton

-Creates a complete skeleton of a citizen app with a functional index pattern.
+Creates a complete skeleton of a citizen app with a functional index pattern and error templates.

     $ node node_modules/citizen/util/scaffold skeleton